leevik/Fullstack/README.md

 # Fullstack
-Every chapter of this course is in its own directory but some excercises are only named and don't have the excercise number on it.
+Every chapter of this course is in its own directory.
+Some excercises are only named and don't have the excercise number on it.